On the Supreme Court docket: Fairness, textualism, and crack cocaine

 In the past decade Congress has reduced almost all of those sentences – all except for Mr. Terry and thousands of low-level crack offenders like him.

-It’s a deferred justice that has brought him into an unlikely alliance with congressional leaders from both parties, as well as former federal judges, prosecutors, and, latterly, the Biden administration.
+It’s a deferral of justice that has brought him into an unlikely alliance with congressional leaders from both parties, as well as former federal judges, prosecutors, and, latterly, the Biden administration.

 On Tuesday it will bring him to the U.S. Supreme Court, when the justices will hear arguments on whether this vestige of another era should be eliminated.